 Pour yourself a great cup of hot coffee or tea… and take a bite out of one of those yummy Amish Apple Fritters!

 You can see the chunks of apples inside the fritter!
 The Amish apple fritters are crunchy on the outside, and nice and soft on the inside!

 Sure hope you enjoy these Amish apple fritters!
 We LOVED them.
 Have a GREAT day!

 You can find all of my recipes in the Recipe Index, located at the top of the page.
-A few favorite doughnut recipes include:
+A few of our favorite doughnut recipes are there, including:

 - Glazed Chocolate Doughnuts

 - Glazed Pumpkin Buttermilk Doughnuts